jcbvm/require-i18next/README.md

 #### Notes

-- Currently inlining locales is only supported for single module builds<br>
+- Currently inlining locales is only supported for single file builds<br>
 - The <i>supportedLngs</i> option is needed for inlining locales (see [Advanced options](#advanced-options))

 ## License